Oenanthe aquatica: Taxonomy

 The basis for the modern classification of the Apaiceae was developed by Artedius in the early 18th century and his name for fine-leaved water-dropwort (the basionym), Phellandrium aquaticum, was published after his death by Linnaeus in Species Plantarum in 1753.
 However, in 1798 it was placed in the genus Oenanthe (as O. aquatique) by Jean Louis Marie Poiret in the 4th volume of Lamarck's Encyclopédie méthodique Botanique, and it has stayed there ever since.

 It has several synonyms (i.e. other authors have named the same plant, but Poiret's name for it stands), including Ligusticum phellandrium (Lam.)
 Crantz.
 (1762), Phellandrium divaricatum Gray (1851) and Selinum phellandrium (Lam.)
 E.H.L.
 Krause (1904).
 A full list can be found in the Synonymic Checklists of the Plants of the World.

 A couple of varieties have been named but are not widely used.
 It is not known to hybridise with any other species.

 Its chromosome number is 2n = 22 (based on British specimens).

-The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
+The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus; but it carries no meaning.
 The specific epithet "aquatica" is the feminine form (nominative, singular) of the Latin word aquaticus, meaning "of water".